This page provides information on the Sir Peter Blake Youth EnviroLeaders' Forum.

 Many of these leaders have gone on to do unbelievable things in the communities they represent – to name just two of a very long list of examples, things like organising a youth-led Climate Challenge conference for Auckland and joining together a group of movers and shakers in the community to brainstorm solutions for environmental change.

-This year’s YELF, held in Taranaki from April 14-20, focused on climate change.
-The programme, which is in its 15th year, aims to get our future leaders fired up, inspired and ready to create change.
+This year’s YELF, to be held in Waikato and Rotorua from April 14-18, will focus on different environmental issues related to climate change, our oceans, freshwater and biodiversity.
+The programme, which is in its 16th year, aims to get our future leaders fired up, inspired and ready to create change.
 Many of these young leaders who are successful in the programme are so enthusiastic, so wildly passionate, about whichever environmental topic inspires them – they want, literally, to change the world.
 And it’s that passion and drive that blankets all who attend the programme each year.
 The key is to turn that passion into action.
 That’s where YELF comes in.
 We fund and support the YELF programme and the Sir Peter Blake Trust delivers it.
 The young leaders say its “life-changing”.

 Read more stories about YELF adventures on our website.